Aya Fujita

 Aya Fujita (藤田 綾, Fujita Aya) is a Japanese women's professional shogi player ranked 2-dan.
 She holds the record for being the youngest person at age 11 years 6 months to have ever been awarded women's professional status by the Japan Shogi Association.

-Early life
+Early life and apprenticeship

 Fujita was born on March 24, 1987, in Ōta, Tokyo.
 She learned how to play shogi from her father as a young girl, but started to become really serious about the game as a second-grade elementary school student.
 Her father was fairly strict so she was not allowed to watch much television as a child, with the exception being when her family watched the recorded games from the NHK Cup TV Shogi Tournament together weekly.
 Most of her shogi studying involved solving tsume shogi problems and playing over professional game scores found in Japan Shogi Association (JSA) yearbooks and magazines, but occasionally she would go to play practice games at the shogi club located in the association's Tokyo head office.